 For instance, to display a list of article titles:

-It is pretty much straightforward: we simply indicate the name of the field in the HTML code, and it is replaced by its content, which is returned from the database.
+At it’s core, it’s pretty much straightforward: we simply indicate the name of the field in the HTML code, and it is replaced by that field’s content which has been retrieved from the database.

 Optional code

-In practice, a content element is often accompanied by a HTML code which is displayed only if this element exists, otherwise the page layout becomes erratic.
+In practice, a content element is often accompanied by some HTML code which is output only when the requested records actually exist, otherwise the page layout can become erratic.

 For example: There is a SPIP tag to define the top title of an article.
-But many articles do not have a top title.
+But many articles may not actually have a top title, since it is not a required field for an article to exist.

 Let us complete the above example:

-In fact we want to generate the code "<br>" only if the article has a top title.
+In fact, we want to generate the code "<br>" only when the article does have a top title.

 This syntax resolves the problem:

 The tag defining the option is placed between parentheses, and the whole of the conditional text is placed between square brackets.
-The optional text before and the optional text after are displayed only if an item corresponding to this tag exists in the database.
+The optional text before and the optional text after are displayed only when the field corresponding to that tag is populated in the database.

-This gives the result we need: if a top title exists for this article, it is displayed and followed by <br>; if there is no top title, then the <br> is ignored.
+This gives the result we need: if a top title exists for this article, it is displayed and followed by <br>; if there is no top title, then the <br> is omitted.

 Advanced usage